jamesrharwood/equator-guidelines-website/guideline_repos/prisma/items/13b_synthesis_methods.md

 title: "13b.
 Synthesis methods – Data preparation methods"
 summary:
     title: 13b.
 Data preparation methods
+    text: Describe any methods required to prepare the data for presentation or synthesis, such as handling of missing summary statistics, or data conversions.
 writing_guide:
     text:
         What did you do to prepare the data collected from studies for presentation or synthesis?